-Amblecote Primary School will ensure any use of online learning tools and systems is in line with privacy and data protection/GDPR requirements.
+AMBLECOTE PRIMARY SCHOOL will ensure any use of online learning tools and systems is in line with privacy and data protection/GDPR requirements.

-Below are some things to consider when delivering virtual lessons, especially where webcams are involved:
+Below are some things to consider if there are virtual lessons, especially where webcams are involved:

-- No 1:1s, groups only - Staff and children must wear suitable clothing, as should anyone else in the household.

-• Any computers used should be in appropriate areas, for example, not in bedrooms; and the background should be blurred.

-• The live class should be recorded so that if any issues were to arise, the video can be reviewed.

-• Live classes should be kept to a reasonable length of time, or the streaming may prevent the family 'getting on' with their day.

-• Language must be professional and appropriate, including any family members in the background. • Staff should record, the length, time, date and attendance of any sessions held.
+- No 1:1s (unless parents are present) - Staff and children must wear suitable clothing, as should anyone else in the household. - Any computers used should be in appropriate areas, for example, not in bedrooms; and the background should be blurred. - The live class should be recorded so that if any issues were to arise, the video can be reviewed. - Live classes should be kept to a reasonable length of time, or the streaming may prevent the family 'getting on' with their day. - Language must be professional and appropriate, including any family members in the background. - Staff must only use platforms specified by senior managers and approved by our IT network manager / provider to communicate with pupils - Staff should record, the length, time, date and attendance of any sessions held.

+5 Paragraph 183.
+Keeping Children Safe in Education (2020) (as amended, Jan 2021)

+https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/954314/Keeping_ch ildren_safe_in_education_2020 - Update - January_2021.pdf

-Supporting children not in school
+Supporting children not in school as they are following clinical or public health advice related to coronavirus (COVID-19)

-Amblecote Primary School is committed to ensuring the safety and well-being of all its Children and Young people.
-Where the DSLs have identified a child to be a concern (possibly on the edge of social care support), a family receiving Early Help, a Child in Need, or a child subject to a Child Protection Plan or a child who would normally receive pastoral-type support in school, they should ensure that a robust communication plan is in place for that child or young person.
+AMBLECOTE PRIMARY SCHOOL is committed to ensuring the safety and wellbeing of all its Children and Young people.

+Where the DSL has identified a child to be on the edge of social care support, or who would normally receive pastoral-type support in school, they should ensure that a robust communication plan is in place for that child or young person.

-Details of this plan must be recorded on CPOMS, as should a record of all contact made.
+Details of this plan must be recorded on CPOMS, as should a record of contact have made.

-The communication plans can include; remote contact or phone contact.
+The communication plans can include remote contact, phone contact, door-step visits.
 Other individualised contact methods should be considered and recorded.

-Amblecote Primary School and its DSLs will work closely with all stakeholders to maximise the effectiveness of any communication plan.
+AMBLECOTE PRIMARY SCHOOL and its DSLs will work closely with all stakeholders to maximise the effectiveness of any communication plan.

-This plan must be reviewed regularly (at least once a fortnight) and where concerns arise, the DSL will consider any referrals as appropriate.
+This plan must be reviewed regularly and where concerns arise, the DSLs will consider any referrals as appropriate.